Mentimeter Accessibility Statement

 Future plans

 Our commitment to accessibility remains unwavering.
-During the fall of 2023, we plan to release updates addressing specific accessibility issues, with the goal of continually enhancing the user experience for individuals with disabilities.
+We will continue to release updates addressing specific accessibility issues, with the goal of continually enhancing the user experience for individuals with disabilities.

 We value your input and are dedicated to ensuring that our website is accessible to everyone.
 Please revisit this document for updates as we work toward ongoing compliance improvements.